 Under the "Team Members" section of the Researcher Profile, there is a field called "Position within the team" of which an option is "Postgraduate (Masters) students".
+Only Research Masters should be included under this heading, not taught Masters.
 The KPI Progress Report counts the number of "Postgraduate (Masters) students" with a "Masters Graduation Date" which is not empty and falls within the reporting period.
 The "Award" data reflects Masters graduates whose primary attribution is the Research Centre.
 The "Associated" data reflects Masters graduates whose secondary attribution is the Research Centre but where the primary attribution is from other sources of funding.

-% Team Member Departures with Industry as a First Destination
+% Trainee Departures with Industry as a First Destination